 Recommended Read: Ultimate Playbook for Better Tech Hiring

 - Improves your company’s bottom line – A stronger candidate experience is a direct reflection of how streamlined your hiring is.
-Investing in a good candidate experience adds a lot more to the bottom line than all the other resources that you invest in your hiring process.
+Investing in creating a positive candidate experience adds a lot more to the bottom line than all the other resources that you invest in your hiring process.

 - Enhances your employer brand – Your employer branding, especially in 2021, is directly related to candidate experience.
 Bad reviews on social media and Glassdoor will adversely affect hiring new talent, with newer candidates becoming discouraged from applying for a position at your company.
 If you want to hire the best candidates in the market, you have to take special care of them at every step in the hiring process.